The first film cameras: a dive into the history of the first models

 Cameras like the Kodak No. 1 made photography accessible to a wider audience, profoundly influencing society.
 The ability to capture moments of everyday life transformed the way people perceived and shared their reality.
 This accessibility has also stimulated interest in the preservation of personal and collective memory, contributing to a new visual culture.

-The influence on the visual arts
+Influence on visual arts

 The ease of use of film cameras has paved the way for new forms of artistic expression, influencing generations of artists and shaping the visual arts landscape across the world.
 Photographers like Ansel Adams and Henri Cartier-Bresson used these tools to revolutionize photography techniques and artistic image design.